516-470-1961

 Do you serve Oyster Bay, Locust Valley, and the North Shore?

-Yes — Creatively Done Homes Improvements Inc. serves Nassau County and the North Shore including Oyster Bay, Locust Valley, Syosset, Jericho, and all of central Nassau County.
-We’re based in Hicksville at 104 Jerusalem Avenue.
+Yes — Creatively Done Homes Improvements Inc. serves Nassau County and the North Shore including Oyster Bay, Locust Valley, Plainview, Syosset, Jericho, and all of central Nassau County.
+We’re based in Hicksville at 104 Jerusalem Ave.
+Hicksville NY 11801.
 Fireplace remodeling and custom millwork are among our most requested services on the North Shore, where homeowners expect finish quality that matches the character of the community.

-Kevin and Matthew handle every project personally — design, fabrication, installation, and finish.
-Call 516-470-1961, request your free estimate, or see finished work in our project gallery.
+Kevin leads every project personally — Kevin, Matthew, and team handle design, fabrication, installation, and finish directly.
+Whether you’re in Hicksville, Plainview, Syosset, Jericho, or anywhere across Nassau County, call 516-470-1961, request your free estimate, or see finished work in our project gallery.

 author avatar